Coben220235686/Portfolio-POE/README.md

 This portfolio serves as evidence of my academic learning, practical skills, and personal development.
 It reflects my readiness to transition into a professional working environment within the IT industry.

-Additional Reflections
+## Additional Reflections

-Reflection on Markdown:
+### Reflection on Markdown

-Working with Markdown helped me learn how to organise information in a simple and clean way.
-I now understand how to structure content using headings and links, which made my portfolio easier to read.
+**Situation:**
+For this assignment, I had to use Markdown to create my GitHub portfolio.

+**Task:**
+I needed to learn how to format my portfolio so that it was neat, easy to read, and professional.

+**Action:**
+I spent time learning how to use headings, bullet points and links.
+As I worked on my portfolio, I kept checking that everything displayed correctly on GitHub.

+**Result:**
+By the end of the project, I was much more comfortable using Markdown.
+It made me realise how useful it is for creating clear documentation and presenting work professionally.

+---

-Reflection on Mock Interview:
+### Reflection on Mock Interview

+**Situation:**
+As part of this portfolio, I completed a mock interview to prepare for future job opportunities.

+**Task:**
+My goal was to practise answering interview questions confidently and explain my skills more clearly.

+**Action:**
+Before the interview, I reviewed my knowledge and thought about how I would answer common questions.
+During the interview, I focused on speaking clearly and professionally.

+**Result:**
-The mock interview helped me become more confident when answering questions.
-I realised I need to be clearer when explaining my skills, and it showed me where I can improve.
+The interview helped me become more confident and showed me which areas I can still improve.
+I now feel better prepared for real interviews in the future.

+---

-Reflection on GitHub Pages Deployment:
+### Reflection on GitHub Pages Deployment

-Deploying my portfolio on GitHub Pages showed me how to turn my work into a live website.
-It helped me understand how projects are shared online and made me more comfortable using GitHub.
+**Situation:**
+After completing my portfolio, I needed to publish it using GitHub Pages.

+**Task:**
+My aim was to make my portfolio available online so that it could be viewed through a web link.

+**Action:**
+I enabled GitHub Pages, published my repository, and tested the website to make sure that my CV, interview link and portfolio content all worked correctly.

+**Result:**
+Publishing the website gave me a better understanding of how projects can be shared online.
+It also gave me confidence in using GitHub beyond just storing code.